 This blog is an effort to give back to the woodworking community.
-I enjoy sharing my woodworking adventures with the hope that readers may gain from my experiences and be inspired by my energetic approach that is safety driven, light hearted, and succinct.
+He enjoys sharing his woodworking adventures with the hope that readers may gain from his experiences and be inspired by his energetic approach that is safety driven, light hearted, and succinct.

 What To Expect:

-With my projects, you won’t find a bland list of bullet points.
-I explain the how and why behind each step so that you can get through projects safely and with confidence.
+With his projects, you won’t find a bland list of bullet points.
+He explains the how and why behind each step so that you can get through projects safely and with confidence.

-Likewise with product reviews, I provide a viewpoint unaltered by endorsements or commissions, and give an honest, unfiltered opinion so that you can make a well informed decision.
+Likewise with product reviews, he provides a viewpoint unaltered by endorsements or commissions, and gives honest, unfiltered opinions so that readers can make a well informed decision.

 Who is Mike:

 Mike is a 9 to 5er working as a mechanical designer to support his family.
 His recreation and passion is to create.